What Is a Gravel Bike? Pros & Cons Explained

 Frame Materials and Geometry

-They are designed like road bikes (lightweight, stiff, and aerodynamic) but have wider tire clearance to accommodate wide tires, and their geometry is slightly more relaxed.
+Gravel bike frames are designed like road bikes (lightweight, stiff, and aerodynamic) but have wider tire clearance to accommodate wide tires and slightly more relaxed geometry.

 TIP: Check out this in-depth comparison of gravel vs. road bikes.

-But as always, it also depends on the type of gravel bike.
-See the following picture for illustration.
+However, as always, it also depends on the type of gravel bike.
+The following picture shows the main gravel bike types.

 Examples of gravel bike types - all-road, standard, and MTB-like gravel bikes.